 1964

-ILCAA was established as an affiliate of the Tokyo University of Foreign Studies, and as the first institution to be designated as an Inter-University Institution in the humanities and social sciences in Japan.
+ILCAA was established as an affiliate of the Tokyo University of Foreign Studies, and as the first institution to be designated as an Inter-University Institution in humanities and social sciences in Japan.

 1967

-Start of Program for Extensive-Period Field Research started.
+Programme for Extensive-Period Field Research started.

 1974

-Intensive Language Course fully launched.
+Intensive Language Course started in full swing.

 1978